INTRODUCTION

 - Any sanctions imposed, and the reasons they were imposed

-This policy has been approved by St. Senan’s Education Office, acting on behalf of the Patron Bishop Willie Walsh.
+This policy has been approved by St. Senan’s Education Office, acting on behalf of the Patron, Most Rev. Bishop Fintan Monahan.

 .